tezla122/http_server/README.md

 This project is a teaching-oriented TCP HTTP server for Windows, implemented in a single C++ file using the native **Winsock2** API (not POSIX sockets).

 It walks through the real Windows socket lifecycle: `WSAStartup`, create a listening socket, set options, `bind`, `listen`, then accept clients on the main thread.
-Each accepted connection is handed to a new `std::thread`, which reads a full HTTP request (headers and optional body), parses the request line (`METHOD PATH VERSION`), and responds.
-The client socket is then closed (`closesocket`).
+Each accepted connection is handed to a new `std::thread`, which reads HTTP requests (headers and optional body), parses the request line (`METHOD PATH VERSION`), and responds.
+With **keep-alive**, the same connection can handle multiple requests before `closesocket`.

 Supported methods:

 - **GET / HEAD** — serve static files from `./public` (MIME types, path traversal checks, 404 for missing files)
 - **POST** — demo endpoint at `/api/echo` that returns the request body as JSON

-The server is intentionally minimal — no keep-alive, HTTPS, or thread pool — so the Winsock and multithreading flow stay easy to follow.
+The server is intentionally minimal — no HTTPS or thread pool — so the Winsock and multithreading flow stay easy to follow.
 Ctrl+C triggers a clean shutdown by closing the listen socket, joining worker threads, and calling `WSACleanup`.
 Inline comments call out where Windows differs from Linux (`SOCKET` vs `int`, `closesocket` vs `close`, `WSAGetLastError` vs `errno`, and so on).

 **Short blurb (for GitHub / portfolio):**
-Windows C++ multithreaded HTTP server built with Winsock2 — accept loop on the main thread, one worker thread per connection, static file serving plus a simple POST echo API.
+Windows C++ multithreaded HTTP server built with Winsock2 — accept loop on the main thread, one worker thread per connection, static file serving, POST echo, and HTTP keep-alive.

 ## Requirements